I paint what I don’t see

 silent score

 I go to criminal court.
-I sit on the public gallery.
-I’m focused on events.
-I choose a line of viewing to target the protagonists.
+I sit on the press bench.
+I am focused on events.
+I choose a line of viewing to target the protagonists’ gazes.
 I shift attention, identify places, roles, rituals.
-I translate non verbal langage into visual trajectories.
-The changing behavior of the participants threw the hearing and not the actual outcome of the case are what interests me.
-In the paintings, the use of sewing alters the structure of the fabric, just as the trajectories of the gaze alter the space.
+I translate non-verbal language into visual trajectories.
+The changing behavior of the participants through the hearing is what interests me.
+The paintings are silent scores.
+I paint touch upon touch, layering and shifting, changing scale, weaving, swelling, until a pictorial rhythm emerges.

 14:23 lets drill into that